ys7yoo/TF_basic/README.md

 python3 -m venv ~/tf10
 ```

-Often time,s you have to install different versions of Tensorflow on different virtual environments.
+Often times, you have to install different versions of Tensorflow on different virtual environments.
-So, it is a good idea to assign different names to virtual environments.
+So, it is a good idea to assign different names to virtual environments with different versions.
 I attach the minor version of Tensorflow (e.g. 10 for Tensorflow 1.10) to the name of the environment.